vito/bass/README.md

 ## reasons you might be interested

-* you're tired of maintaining dev dependencies separate from CI dependencies
+* you'd like to have a reproducible, uniform stack betwen dev and CI
-* you're sick of YAML and want to write programs and abstractions, not config and templates
+* you're sick of YAML and want to write code instead of config and templates
+* you'd like be able to audit and rebuild published artifacts
 * you think repeatable builds are the bee's knees
-* you're nostalgic about Lisp and want to return to the warm embrace of `(one (thousand (parentheses)))`
+* you're nostalgic about Lisp
 * you're just looking for a fun project to hack on

 ## in a nutshell